EthyMoney/PiDeviceNet/README.md

 <br/>
 Raspberry Pi models supported:

-* Raspberry Pi Models: A, B (revisions 1.0 and 2.0), A+, B+, 2, 3, 3+, 3 A+, Compute Module 3, Zero, Zero W.
+* Raspberry Pi Models: Tested and confirmed support for Pi 1, 2, 4 (all memory sizes), Zero, Zero W. Models A and B and any of their revisions will work fine.
-* Raspberry Pi 4 is **NOT** supported at this time!
-(There's a memory mapping issue for i2c and pwm access that is present in the BCM base library.
-This is a known issue and should be resolved by the library owner soon.)

 <br/>